 The American cockroach, like most others, will consider anything for its next meal.
 Foods, feces and everything in between are fair game for a hungry roach.
 Anything a roach nibbles on or walks across may become tainted with the bacteria carried by the roach.
 Unfortunately, you may not know that a roach has been there, which is why surfaces should be cleaned thoroughly and foods never left uncovered.

-The American cockroach prefers habitats where food and water supply are plentiful.
-These areas typically include commercial bakeries and kitchens, hospitals, hotels and zoos, in addition to sewers and drain pipes.
+The American cockroach prefers habitats where food and water supply are plentiful and they are generally found outdoors.
 Roaches communicate with one another through the use of pheromones to decide what location is best to settle in.

 They are known to settle among family, and it is not uncommon for multiple generations of roaches to live within the same area.
 They particularly enjoy environments above 70 degrees Fahrenheit and despite its name, the American cockroach is found all over the world.
-It is common to find them in crawl spaces, wood piles, dead logs, hollowed-out trees and other outdoor locations (especially in Southern states), as well as inside your home.
+When they do go insdie, you can find them in crawl spaces.
+But they're generally found in places like wood piles, dead logs, hollowed-out trees and other outdoor locations (especially in Southern states).

 Long-term roach control typically requires a pest management professional.
 To limit the number of roaches in and around your home:

 Eliminate points of entry and debris around your property.

 Place glue traps.

 Call a pest management professional for American cockroach infestations.